david-p-sorensen/Azure-Sentinel-Honeypot-SIEM/README.md

  7. Setup Azure Sentinel
  8. Log into VM with Remote Desktop
  9. Observe Event viewer Logs in VM
- 10. Turn of Windows Firewall on VM
+ 10. Turn off Windows Firewall on VM
  11. Running a powershell script
  12. Get Geolocation.io API Key 13 Run Script To get Geo Data from attackers
  13. Create custom log in LAW to bring in our custom log